-BeeVee does not only commit to the membres, but also for charity.
+BeeVee does not only commit to the members, but also for charity.
 This year BeeVee will raise money for a recovery project of Natuurmonumenten

 Estate of Mansion the Mookerheide